Chart Color Schemes

 Infrastructure

-Changes in local infrastructure significantly impact an area's performance.
-AreaSearch has identified one major project expected to affect this region: The Wellington Collection, Wynnum, Manly and Lota Foreshores Master Plan, Redlands Coast Smart and Connected City Strategy, and Renewable Energy Training Facility are notable projects, with the following list focusing on those most relevant.
+AreaSearch has identified one major project that could impact the area.
+Key projects include The Wellington Collection, Wynnum, Manly and Lota Foreshores Master Plan, Redlands Coast Smart and Connected City Strategy, and Renewable Energy Training Facility.

 Professional plan users can use the search below to filter and access additional projects.